-Tourists should first of all be aware that they cannot camp anywhere within Uluru National Park, or indeed on Ayers Rock.
+Tourists should first of all be aware that they cannot camp anywhere within Uluru National Park, or indeed anywhere on Ayers Rock (obviously!).
 Camping at Ayers Rock means staying at the campsite within the nearby service town of Yulara (Voyages Ayers Rock Resort), at Curtin Springs Station, or in the bush.

 The shared facility site has toilets, hot showers and a swimming pool, as well as a supermarket nearby.
 Guests can also head next door to the Outback Pioneer Hotel for a civilized meal and a beer.
 Unfortunately, tourists cannot reserve camping at Ayers Rock, so it’s best to get there early to grab a spot.